 In response, Plan International has distributed 40,000 food packs – comprising of 20kg rice, 3kg pulse, oil, salt, sugar and other spices – enough to support a family of 5 for a week.

 “Many earthquake-affected mothers are consuming less food and are suffering from water and sanitation-related diseases meaning they are producing less breast milk for their babies,” explains Kaushal Kishore Singh, Plan International Nepal’s Maternal, Newborn and Child Health Specialist.

-Plan International is working with hundreds of Female Community Health Volunteers to coordinate monthly women’s groups in many of the villages affected by the earthquakes to ensure women and children receive adequate nutritional food.
+Plan International is working with hundreds of Female Community Health Volunteers to coordinate monthly women’s groups in many of the villages affected by the earthquakes to ensure women and children receive adequate food assistance.

 “During the communal feeding groups, mothers are taught how to find and prepare available, nutritional food,” explains Singh.